 By Dr Olivia White (Osteopath)

 Headaches come in different forms and can present in many different ways.
-It is important to get a diagnosis from a qualified health professional, such as your local GP or Osteopath so that you can learn how best to prevent headaches from becoming chronic and debilitating.
+It is important to get a diagnosis and a comprehensive treatment plan from a qualified health professional, such as your local GP or Osteopath so that you can learn how best to prevent headaches from becoming chronic and debilitating.

 Here are a few examples of the more common types of headache presentations.